MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Double Bubble, Toil and Trouble: Enhancing Certified Robustness through Transitivity. [[paper]](https://arxiv.org/abs/2210.06077) [[code]](https://github.com/andrew-cullen/doublebubble)
+  - Andrew C. Cullen, Paul Montague, Shijie Liu, Sarah M. Erfani, Benjamin I.P.
+Rubinstein. *NeurIPS 2022*
+  - Key Word: Certified Adversarial Robustness; Randomised Smoothing.
+  - <details><summary>Digest</summary> We demonstrate how today's "optimal" certificates can be improved by exploiting both the transitivity of certifications, and the geometry of the input space, giving rise to what we term Geometrically-Informed Certified Robustness.
+By considering the smallest distance to points on the boundary of a set of certifications this approach improves certifications for more than 80% of Tiny-Imagenet instances, yielding an on average 5% increase in the associated certification.

+- Boosting the Transferability of Adversarial Attacks with Reverse Adversarial Perturbation. [[paper]](https://arxiv.org/abs/2210.05968) [[code]](https://github.com/SCLBD/Transfer_attack_RAP)
+  - Zeyu Qin, Yanbo Fan, Yi Liu, Li Shen, Yong Zhang, Jue Wang, Baoyuan Wu. *NeurIPS 2022*
+  - Key Word: Adversarial Transferability.
+  - <details><summary>Digest</summary> We propose a novel attack method, dubbed reverse adversarial perturbation (RAP).
+Specifically, instead of minimizing the loss of a single adversarial point, we advocate seeking adversarial example located at a region with unified low loss value, by injecting the worst-case perturbation (the reverse adversarial perturbation) for each step of the optimization procedure.
+The adversarial attack with RAP is formulated as a min-max bi-level optimization problem.

 - What Can the Neural Tangent Kernel Tell Us About Adversarial Robustness? [[paper]](https://arxiv.org/abs/2210.05577)
   - Nikolaos Tsilivis, Julia Kempe. *NeurIPS 2022*
   - Key Word: Adversarial Robustness; Neural Tangent Kernel.